LuizRoyer/champions/README.md

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:

 1. npm i
+2. npm update
-2. npm run start
+3. npm run start

 - Required
   1 Node
+  2 NestJS

 # Build and Test

 TODO: Describe and show how to build your code and run the tests.

-1. npm run test or npm run test:watch
+1. npm run test

 # Contribute